Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 #### Set device ID

-By default, device IDs are randomly generated base64 IDs.
+By default, the device ID is randomly generated base64 ID.
 You can define a custom device ID by setting it as a configuration option or by calling `setDeviceId`.

 ```js
 amplitude.getInstance().setDeviceId('DEVICE_ID');